ellysh/video-game-bots/InGameBots/process-memory-access.md

 ```C++
 DWORD_PTR address = 0x001E0000;
 ```
-7. Rebuild `ReadWriteProcessMemory.cpp` application and launch it with the administrator privileges.
+7. Rebuild `ReadWriteProcessMemory.cpp` application and launch it with administrator privileges.
 You should specify the same target architecture for building as the Notepad application has.

 This is a console output after successful execution of the application:
 ```